Minorcans of Florida: Land grant

-Plantation and Privation
+Plantation and privation

 The conditions on the plantation were harsh, exacerbated by a supply ship wrecking before reaching the colony.
 The colony itself was not cleared and consisted of mangrove swamps, which the workers had to drain and clear prior to erecting additional shelter, as Turnbull had only provisioned for 500 workers.
 Fear of local Native American tribes, as well as local wildlife such as alligators, kept the colonists from venturing far from the village where more food could be procured.

 The working & living conditions led to three hundred colonists seizing a ship and sailing south during the first years.
 They were captured by a British frigate and brought to St. Augustine.
 They were sent back to the colony, except for two who were executed.
 Workers who were seen as slacking were beaten, stockaded, or chained to heavy iron balls.

 Despite the privations experienced, the settlers were able to clear land, plant crops, and erect housing.
 The situation became more stable between 1771 and 1773, but severe droughts were encountered in 1773 and 1775.
 By the end of 1768 a total of 450 people had died.
 Nearly 1,000 workers died in less than 10 years from malnutrition, malaria, scurvy and gangrene.
 Indigo production never yielded what was hoped for due to drought and soil depletion, and the colony was in debt from the start.
 Turnbull and his associates spent over 40,000 pounds during this period.

 Leaving for St. Augustine

 The Minorcans were contracted as indentured servants for a specified number of years, in exchange for land and freedom.
 Most of the workers believed that their contracts would end in 9 years, but Turnbull felt that the nine years began only after the plantation's debts had been paid.
 In the fall of 1777, the workers had decided enough was enough, and several of them walked to St. Augustine to petition the East Florida governor, Patrick Tonyn, to release them from their contracts.
-Toyn gave refuge to the workers, granted them an area in the northwest section of the old walled city, helping to form the core of St. Augustine, and practiced farming, fishing, and trades.
-The Peace of Paris (1783) returned Florida to Spain, and the Minorcans threw their lot in with them, and stayed in St. Augustine when Florida joined the United States.
+Toyn gave refuge to the workers, granted them an area in the northwest section of the old walled city, helping to form the core of St. Augustine.
+The Minorcans practiced farming, fishing, and trades.
+The Peace of Paris in 1783 returned Florida to Spain, and the Minorcans threw their lot in with them, and stayed in St. Augustine when Florida joined the United States.

-Current Times
+Current times

 Today 20,000–26,000 descendants reside in St. Johns County.
 One large contribution that the Minorcans have made to St. Augustine is their cuisine.
 Specialties include Minorcan clam chowder, pilau (seasoned rice with boiled meat), and fromajardis (cheese pastries).
 Datil peppers also feature in several dishes.
 In the 1980s the Menorcan Cultural Society was founded to preserve and promote Minorcan heritage and culture.
 Minorcans are mentioned seven times in the 1959 novel, Alas, Babylon, by Pat Frank.
 A Menorcan Heritage Celebration is held annually in St. Augustine.